ejlb/pegasos/README.md

 The near-constant training time of pegasos is due to the constant number of training steps.
 For larger datasets the number of iterations should be increased.
 A grid-search on the lambda regularization parameter may also be benifical.
 The accuracy of the classifiers is generally ordered as `libsvm` > `liblinear` > `pegasos` but the differences are only 0.5-1%

+Note that training time will increase by a constant amount for sparse matrices

 build
 ------
 Requirements are: